hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 		sudo su -

-2. Execute the `kvm-custom-ips.json` file using the `source` command.
-The `source` command executes the content of the file passed as argument, in the current shell.
+2. Execute the `kvm-custom-ips.json` file for the undercloud and overcloud nodes using the `source` command.
+The `source` command sets the environment variables in the JSON file within the current shell.

 		source tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh tripleo/configs/kvm-custom-ips.json